Configuring Shortcut Links

 To create a shortcut link:

-Choose the cog icon , then choose General Configuration
+Select Administration , then select General Configuration

 - Choose Shortcut Links in the left-hand panel.